edstic-paris-saclay/edstic-paris-saclay.github.io/index.md

 ## News

 This is a temporary website.
 You will find below the main informationa about the doctoral school and its processes.
 If you need help, the first contact is your pole: poleXstic@universite-paris-saclay.fr, where X = A, B or C depending of your pole.
-All other contact emails are given at the end ofg this page.
+All other contact emails, including the PhD students representatives, are given at the end of this page.

 ## The doctoral school